articleIcon-icon

 1. Global companies expose themselves to permanent establishment risks when their employees generate revenue in a foreign country without a legal entity.

-2. An EOR like Deel enables you to legally engage employees in a foreign country without setting up a legal entity, immediately reducing your permanent establishment risk.
+2. An Employer of Record (EOR) like Deel enables you to legally engage employees in a foreign country without setting up a legal entity, immediately reducing your permanent establishment risk.

 3. Deel’s expertise comes from over 350 labor law and accounting partners who ensure clients’ contracts are up to date in every jurisdiction.

-An EOR—also known as a global PEO (professional employer organization)—enables companies to legally work with international employees without setting up a legal entity in that country.
+An Employer of Record—also known as a global PEO (professional employer organization)—enables companies to legally work with international employees without setting up a legal entity in that country.

 Employees hired through an EOR will be on the EOR’s payroll, but they’ll work for your company just like any other direct employee.
 When the EOR onboards the employee, the employee will sign a localized contract with explicit details of their role and responsibilities.